Andromedans/andromeda/README.markdown

 still changing Andromeda in every respect so it probably does not make sense to write documentation at this point.

+### The structure of source code

+The source code can be found in `src`, in the following folders:

+* `parser` - input syntax, lexer, parser, and the desugaring phase which computes de Bruijn indices and separates expressions and computations
+* `runtime` - context manipulation, runtime values and the main evaluation loop
+* `tt` - abstract syntax, weak-head normal forms, equality checks
+* `utils` - error messages, file locations, pretty printing, manipulation of variable names
+* `andromeda.ml` - main program
+* `config.ml` - configuration
+* `syntax.mli` - desugared input syntax

 ### History of the name Andromeda

 Andromeda used to be called Brazil, as a consequence of discussions at the Institute for